santraj611/neovim/README.md

 ### NEOVIM
-This is a custom neovim config, designed for my persional use.
+This is a custom neovim config, designed for my personal use.
-I do not recommand using it for new beginners.
+I do not recommand using it for anybody other then myself.
-It may not support all the languages you might need.

 It's good to do for Zig, Python and lua development.
 ![nvim-code](./nvim-code.png)